 3) Bad Fuel Economy

 Worsening gas mileage could be the result of the spark plugs deteriorating, since they lose the ability to burn fuel efficiently.
 This is a great reason to proactively check your fuel economy every time you fill up with gas (use the trip meter on the dashboard to do some quick math with the gallons of gas your vehicle just took to fill up, and clear the trip meter each time you get gas after calculating the miles per gallon).

 If you suddenly notice a drop in gas mileage, it would be a good idea to check it out, starting with the spark plugs.

 4) Rough Idle

-Your engine should purr like a kitten when it idles and stay at a consistent RPM.
+Your engine should purr like a kitten (stay at a consistent RPM) when it idles.
 If you notice the RPM dropping or surging or the car vibrates too much, the car’s computer (ECU) may be trying to compensate for bad spark plugs.

 5) Poor Acceleration

 If your car does not respond like it used to when you step on the gas, worn out spark plugs may be to blame.

 6) Strong Fuel Smell From Exhaust